cjtejasai/lead_gen_agent_locally/README.md

-# Ayka Lead Generation Platform
+# Lyncsea Lead Generation Platform

 An AI-powered lead generation platform that processes audio/video recordings from wearable devices at events to identify collaboration opportunities using LLMs and graph-based interest matching.